3 Steps to Evaluating Your Physician Onboarding Program

 After brainstorming and collecting feedback, determine 3 areas of focus that would create the biggest impact for everyone involved.

 Is internal or external communication a barrier?
 Do you have a good tracking system, a single source of truth?
-Or maybe you have the basics but now it’s time to build out the post boarding, mentorship, retention or even offboarding portion of your process.
+Or maybe you have the basics, but now it’s time to build out the postboarding, mentorship, retention, or even offboarding portion of your process.

 3. Finalize

-Once you have your 3 areas of opportunity defined it’s time to plan next steps.
+Once you have your 3 areas of opportunity defined, it’s time to plan next steps.

 Since onboarding is a team sport, make sure to involve all key stakeholders in communications to create a shared vision.
-This is the perfect time to let your inner storyteller out, outline the “why” and the impact (financial, time, engagement, etc.) that changes could have system wide.
+This is the perfect time to let your inner storyteller out, outline the “why” and the impact (financial, time, engagement, etc.) that changes could have system-wide.

-Next, set a timeline for planning, follow up discussions and implementation.
+Next, set a timeline for planning, follow-up discussions, and implementation.

-Lastly, If there were additional items shared during your focus/feedback session(s) that didn’t make it into the top 3 this time, save them to your calendar to revisit in 3-6 months.
+Lastly, if there were additional items shared during your focus/feedback session(s) that didn’t make it into the top 3 this time, save them to your calendar to revisit in 3-6 months.

-As we all know, a lot has changed over the last 24 months, make sure that your physician recruitment, hiring, and onboarding practices are ready to help you attract and retain the best.
+As we all know, a lot has changed over the last 24 months.
+Make sure that your physician recruitment, hiring, and onboarding practices are ready to help you attract and retain the best.

-Overwhelmed, not sure where to start when evaluating your physician onboarding program we’re here to help!
+Overwhelmed, not sure where to start when evaluating your physician onboarding program.
+We’re here to help!

-Webinar — Physician Recruitment & Onboarding
+Demo — Physician Onboarding

-An Inside Look at Marketware’s Recruit & Onboard Platform
+An Inside Look at Marketware’s Onboarding Platform

 Physician Onboarding Plan